Lifted Model Checking for Relational MDPs: PCTL Relational Bellman Operator

+Logical regression can be applied multiple times.
+For example, by applying twice the $\delta_{\mathtt{move_1}}$ transition rule, we obtain all abstract states that can reach $\{\mathtt{on(a,b)}\}$ within 2 steps, as shown in Figure~\ref{fig:path}.

-Equation \ref{eq:pCTL REBEL update} \textcircled{ {1}} is implemented in \texttt{Regression} (Algorithm \ref{algo:Regression}) by using logical regression. \texttt{Regression} considers \textit{one step} and identifies all states that satisfy a path formula with $\mathtt{F^{\leq 1}}$, $\mathtt{U^{\leq 1}}$ or $\mathtt{X}$.
-The path operators $\mathtt{U^{\leq 1}}$ and $\mathtt{X}$ are actually a $\mathtt{F^{\leq 1}}$ operator with additional constraints.
-That is, the $\mathtt{S_1}\;\mathtt{U^{\leq 1}}\mathtt{S_2}$ formula, so called the \textit{constrained reachability}, imposes the constraint of going through \textit{only} the states where $\mathtt{S_1}$ holds.
-The $\mathtt{X}\; \mathtt{S_2}$ formula imposes the constraint that $\mathtt{S_2}$ must be reached after taking \textit{exactly one transition}. \texttt{Regression} generalizes the \texttt{WEAKESTPRE} algorithm from REBEL \citep{Kersting:2004} in two ways.
-The generalized part is marked blue.
-First, for the case that the given formula is of the form $\mathtt{S_1\;U^{\leq k}S_2}$, \texttt{Regression} ensures that all pre-states must satisfy $\mathtt{S_1}$.
-Second, to support infinite RMDPs, \texttt{Regression} must filter the pre-states by a given state bound $b$.
-More details will be given in Section \ref{sec: pCTL REBEL infinite MDPs}.
+Logical regression is implemented in \texttt{Regression} (Algorithm~\ref{algo:Regression}) that identifies all states that can reach a goal state after taking one transition. \texttt{Regression} generalizes the \texttt{WEAKESTPRE} algorithm in REBEL~\citep{Kersting:2004} in two ways (marked blue).
+First, it provides support to \textit{until} formulae $[\mathtt{S_1\;U\;S_2}]$ by ensuring that all pre-states satisfy $\mathtt{S_1}$.
+Second, it provides support to infinite RMDPs by filtering out the pre-states that exceed a given state bound $b$.
+More details will be given in Section~\ref{sec: pCTL REBEL infinite MDPs}.